julienetie/maya/README.md

 changes it is acceptable to duplicate CSS in return for ease of extending styles and maintainability.

 ##### OMG This is outrageous!!!
-Not really, `class="can you subclass the hell out of any thing"` ? yes of course but:
+Not really, `class="can you sub-class the hell out of any thing"` ? yes of course but:
 - For large scale projects this commonly becomes a mess to maintain.
-- If you are happy to add 4, 5 or more variant sub-classes to a single element, you are probably creatig a monster.
+- If you are happy to add 4, 5 or more variant sub-classes to a single element, you are probably creating a monster.
-- You may save a few bytes but the likelyhood of eventually duplicate even more code due to the complexity is raised.
+- You may save a few bytes but the likely-hood of eventually duplicate even more code due to the complexity is raised.
-- Each subclass introduces precedence, the more precedence the hard it becomes to debug.
+- Each sub-class introduces precedence, the more precedence the hard it becomes to debug.
-- Expecting people to just name lots of shared sub-classes better is more of a frustration of humans than the realisation of a flawed workflow.
+- Expecting people to just name lots of shared sub-classes better is more of a frustration of humans than the realisation of a flawed work-flow.
 - Considering all aspects of front-end design and development, generally the more subcasses on one element, the higher the cost.

-##### Duplication in memebers
+##### Duplication in members
 In computing, duplicating code is considered a sin, but let's break down the science of modern day CSS.
 Despite duplicating code or not, your medium -> large code base is guaranteed to contain a substantial number of duplicate series of bytes before being compressed and served.